mjbradvica/MediatorBuddy/README.md

  }
 ```

 Create a concrete class for error endpoints.
-I suggest using the default base error controller class-then gradually overriding what you need.
+I suggest using the default base error controller class, then gradually overriding what you need.

 ```csharp
 [ApiController]